CubeBerry/mat300projects/README.md

 ## Project 6
 1. A working executable is MAT300Projects.exe in "Executable" folder.
-2. Drag white (or blue if circles are overlapped) circle to control points.
+2. Drag white (or green if circles are overlapped) circle to control points.
 3. Click + / - buttons to add or remove degrees.
 4. Click Change Knot Sequence button to change Knot Sequence.
-5. Click Bezier Polyline, Bezier Curve, De Boor Polyline, De Boor Curve on the top-left side of the graph window to show / hide each graph.
+5. Click Bezier Polyline, Bezier Curve, De Boor Control Points, De Boor Polyline, De Boor Curve on the top-left side of the graph window to show / hide each graph.